projectmesa/mesa-frames/CONTRIBUTING.md

 For a more general and comprehensive guide, please refer to [mesa's main contribution guidelines](https://github.com/projectmesa/mesa/blob/main/CONTRIBUTING.md). 📜

+## Project Roadmap 🗺️

+Before contributing, we recommend reviewing our [roadmap](contribution/roadmap.md) file to understand the project's current priorities, upcoming features, and long-term vision.
+This will help ensure your contributions align with the project's direction.

 ## How to Contribute 💡

 ### 1. Prerequisite Installations ⚙️